 Between 2004 and 2008, more than 700 home care workers were seriously injured at work in Victoria, with the majority of these injuries occurring in clients' homes.
 Eighty percent of these injuries were sprains and strains, also known as musculoskeletal injuries.
 These injuries are preventable.

+You can learn more about ways to control the most common causes of workplace injury in home care by downloading the Home Care OHS Compliance Kit.
 This kit provides practical advice about controlling the risks associated with the most common hazardous tasks in home care.